MIDL-Conference/midl-website-2025/pages/index.md

 ### 📢 Reminder: Early Registration Ends May 15!

 Take advantage of discounted rates by registering before May 15.
 Don’t miss the opportunity to join MIDL 2025 at a reduced cost!
 Please note that one registration covers one accepted paper, regardless of type (full or short paper).
+An exception applies for authors who are first authors on two papers.
+For details, please visit the [registration page](https://2025.midl.io/registration).
 [Register Now →](https://2025.midl.io/registration)

 <!--- ### Call for Reviewers and Area Chairs